foopod/trump/README.md

 # Using Markov Chains to guess Trump's next tweet.

+## What are Markov Chains?

+They basically allow us to use probability to determine what the next state of something will be.
+We can use all of Trump's old tweets to roughly determine what the next word he will say is.
+Unfortunately it isn't super accurate and doesn't exactly provide us with "natural language", but neither does Trump, so in this case it's fine.

+This is an excellent visual example of how they work.. http://setosa.io/ev/markov-chains/.

+## Info

 `tweets.txt` is holds more than 30,000 of his tweets going back to 2009.
 Sourced from http://trumptwitterarchive.com/.

 `generatengrams.js` generates a set of ngrams(2) in the format of a markov chain.
 This is saved as `tweetngrams.json`.